 Warranties, Sleep Trials, and Return Terms

-Many quality mattresses come with a sleep trial and some sort of warranty.
+Many quality mattresses come with a sleep trial and a warranty.
 These policies often reflect a company’s faith in its mattresses’ comfort and durability.
 However, lengthy sleep trials and generous warranties can increase a mattress’s initial purchase price.

 Companies suffer a financial loss whenever a customer returns their mattress.
 So companies calculate the expected loss on mattress returns and raise their prices to cover the cost to make up for this.

 As a side note, always read the fine print when it comes to warranties and any sort of return policy.
 Some policies have hidden fees when it comes to returns and repairs.